wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 **[A.2.p5.4]** A program that consists of a sequential phase and a perfectly parallelizable phase runs on 1 core in 10 minutes and on  4 cores in 6 minutes.
 How long does  the sequential phase run for?
+Show your work and reasoning.

 <div class="ui accordion fluid">
   <div class="title">